All Episodes

 Boy, folks, are we loaded today?

-They gotta pass it now.
+They got to pass it now.

-Pass whatever they can, and then just keep amending it year after year after year.
+Pass whatever they can and then just keep amending it year after year after year.

 Now, if it's so damn good, if it's such a wonderful re-election tool, why not save it for like next summer or next fall?